nh2/nixos-ami-building/README.md

 # Methods for building custom NixOS AMIs

-This project demostrates various ways to build a custom NixOS AMI from a `configuration.nix` file.
+This project demonstrates various ways to build a custom NixOS AMI from a `configuration.nix` file.

-It is largely excercises the methods shown in jackkelly's blog post http://jackkelly.name/blog/archives/2020/08/30/building_and_importing_nixos_amis_on_ec2/.
+It largely exercises the methods shown in jackkelly's blog post http://jackkelly.name/blog/archives/2020/08/30/building_and_importing_nixos_amis_on_ec2/.

 ## Overview